SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Verify_Cluster_Events_Tool.md

 “[no subs]” indicates that the client DMA does not subscribe to this type of event (the tool only checks for full subscription).

 Double-clicking a cell opens a window with detailed information about missing events or events that are stuck for a combination of two Agents.
 The Pending Count at the top indicates how much this Agent is behind.
 If the number is high, cache differences between the Agents might be normal and are a consequence of load.
 The right-click menu in this window provides access to options and fixes.
-On the "Actions" page, you can find tools to fix issues (e.g. dropping connections between DMAs to recreate these, or clearing or re-forwarding events).
+On the *Actions* page, you can find tools to fix issues (e.g. dropping connections between DMAs to recreate these, or clearing or re-forwarding events).

 ### Working with the Tools tab

 In the Tools tab, two buttons are available:

-- "Clear all excess": Clears all events that are stuck.
+- *Clear all excess*: Clears all events that are stuck.

-- "Redistribute All Missing": Forwards missing events again.
+- *Redistribute All Missing*: Forwards missing events again.
 This option requires at least DataMiner 9.5.0 CU3 or 9.5.6.

 ### Importing/exporting results

-It is possible to export the information you’ve retrieved into a .bin file.
-To do so, go to the "File" menu at the top of the window and select "Export".
-Such a file can then imported into the tool at a different time for evaluation, via *File > Import*.
+It is possible to export the information you have retrieved into a .bin file.
+To do so, go to the *File* menu at the top of the window and select *Export*.
+Such a file can then imported into the tool at a different time for evaluation, via *File* > *Import*.

 If you are using this tool to report an issue, always include an export file.